skttl/konstrukt-documentation/api/dashboards.md

 );
 ````

-## Setting the collection to a dashboard
+## Setting the collection of a dashboard

 Dashboards are only able to display a single collection.
 If you need to display multiple collections, then you need to configure multiple dashboards.